phillipadsmith/awesome-github/README.md

 - [github-issues-import](https://github.com/IQAndreas/github-issues-import) - A Python script that allows you to import issues and pull requests from one GitHub repository to another
 - [Github-Auto-Issue-Creator](https://github.com/Ricky54326/Github-Auto-Issue-Creator) - A Python script that searches a GitHub repository (locally) and automatically creates GitHub issues for TODO statements, keeping them tracked.
 - [Problem Child](https://github.com/benbalter/problem_child) - Allows authenticated or anonymous users to fill out a standard web form to create GitHub issues (and pull requests).
+- [gitify](http://gitify.io/) - All your GitHub notifications on your menu.

 ## Novel uses of GitHub